rnakato/Churros/docs/content/StepbyStep.rst

     HepG2_H3K36me3  bam/HepG2_H3K36me3.sort.bam
     HepG2_Control   bam/HepG2_Control.sort.bam

+SAM (.sam), BAM (.bam) and CRAM (.cram) formats are acceptable.
+For paired-end map files, specify ``--pair`` option to ``churros``.

 .. note::

-   Sample lists containing both BAM and FASTQ files are not accepted.
+   - Sample lists that contain both BAM and FASTQ files will not be accepted.
+   - BAM files are only accepted in normal mode.
+The spike-in mode ``--spikein'' does not allow BAM files as input.

 Prepare sample pair list
 -------------------------------------